tedirghazali/alga-css/README.md

 }
 ```

-For mixing or composing CSS properties, we can use `props` custom property.
+For mixing CSS properties, we can use `props` custom property.

 ```css
 @set className {